pymk/pymk.github.io/content/about/index.md

 My name is Payam and I am an analytics engineer.

 My interests include data processes, creating R and Python packages, developing dashboards, and setting up automation.
-I work in biotech and primarily work in R and Python.
+I work in biotech and primarily work with clinical and sample data using R and Python.

 On my free time, I enjoy reading, tinkering, working out, gaming, and walking my cat.